skagankose/ada_fall_2017/index.md

 ## 1.3.
 Country-wise Analysis of Patents

 After companies, we moved into analysis according to countries.
 We acquired countries by examining inventors.
-It was the case that multiple inventors might be involved in a a given patent and these inventors might be located in different countries and so, we go through each inventor's country and increased the patent number belonging to this country by 1.
+It is possible that multiple inventors might be involved in a a given patent and these inventors might be located in different countries.
+We went through each inventor's in a patent and increased the patent number of patent for a country by one for if at least one inventor belong in a different country.
 It is also important to mention that for the initial analysis, we only examine the patents granted in the last year.
 (A more detailed investigations are conducted in the later stages of this project.)

 <a id="last_year_patents_by_country"></a>
 ![Image](img/last_year_patents_by_country.png)
 *Figure 3: Number of Granted Patents in the Last Year by Countries*

-We also wanted to visualize these findings in a choropleth world map to highlight dispersion granted patents across the countries.
-In PatensView dataset, country names are coded according to the Alpha-2 ISO norm and to be able to draw the map, it is required a .geojson file that maps these country codes into actual locations.
-For this purposes, we used take [this](LINK REQUIRED) .geojson file and customized for our purposes.

-As it can be seen from [Figure 3](#last_year_patents_by_country), there is a very large gap between countries in terms of number of patents and to be able to have a more descriptive choropleth map, we opted for a logarithmic scale.
-The resulting map can be seen in the following map and we served the interactive visualization of this map in [here](html/patents_by_country.html).
+The following map displays the dispersion of patents applications around the world

 <a id="patents_by_country"></a>
 ![Image](img/patents_by_country.png)